mischov/gate/README.md

 3. Granular application of middleware is really useful.

-   Gate not only plays very nicely with existing ring middleware, it attempts to improve the experience by allowing users to easily apply a middleware to a single route or even a single method of a route, in addition to being able to apply middleware to a whole app or group of routes.
-Gate also makes it easy to combine middleware that needs to be used together into a single middleware.
+   Gate not only plays nicely with existing ring middleware, but attempts to improve the experience by allowing users to easily apply a middleware to a single route or even a single method of a route (in addition to being able to add middleware to an whole app or route hierarchy).

 [**Back To Top ⇧**](#contents)